Paint Anime Eyes in 6 Steps

 Using the airbrush tool, add brighter shades to the bottom right section of the base layer.
 Make sure to adjust this based on your lighting.

 Another thing to be careful about is not to use white as a highlight shade.
-Using white will make the area too bright or seem unpainted.
+Using white will make the area too bright or seem a bit rough.
 Instead, use bright/pale colors that are similar to the base color, environment, or character’s clothes.